 Dr John Kenny

-Dr Kenny is a Senior Research Associate at the Tyndall Centre for Climate Change Research/School of Environmental Sciences, University of East Anglia (UEA).
+Dr John Kenny is a Senior Research Associate at the Tyndall Centre for Climate Change Research/School of Environmental Sciences, University of East Anglia (UEA).
 He specialises in the area of public opinion research, with a particular focus on environmental and climate change attitudes.
 In his current work on the ERC-funded project Deep Decarbonisation: The Democratic Challenge of Navigating Governance Traps, he examines the extent to which publics are willing to commit to policies and actions that would result in substantial and rapid societal decarbonisation.
 Prior to joining UEA, he held positions at the University of Southampton and the University of Oxford.

 Dr Adam Corner